bobleesj/Blog_No-Fear-Closure_Part2/README.md

-#No Fear Closure Part 2 with Bob#
+#No Fear Closure Part 2 with Bob (Part 2)#
 ![alt text](https://cdn-images-1.medium.com/max/2000/1*E664qfssVqod29D1TUXTAg.png "Cover Image")

 ###What you will be learning###
-- [x] Understand of Completion Handlerxs
+- [x] Understand of Completion Handlers
 - [x] Trailing Closures
 - [x] Meaning of @escape

-###Introduction###
+###Motivation###

-##Why Core Data?##
+Motivation
-Core Data is just a framework like UIKit.
-It is used to manage data/models.
-There are a couple of notable built-in features such as *1. change tracking of data, 2. undo and redo to data 3.
-Filtering 4.
-Save on to the disk.
-5. Partial loading unlike UserDefaults*%
+Well, too many iOS developers (me, basically) simply memorize and copy off from Stack Overflow when we see words like completionhandlers.
+It often occurs when you try to use animation, fetch data from third party APIs, and so on.
+Therefore, this tutorial is written for my younger self how to create our own completion handlers and explain what they are, and what’s the heck is going on underneath.

-It is true that there are other frameworks built by non-Apple engineers such as Realm which acts like Core Data and feel free to use that instead.
-I’m not going to talk about pros and cons in this article.
-(I also don’t know much of it)
+In Part 3, I will explain how to use filter, map, reduce and even implement our own so that we feel like a Swift developer.
+Please stay tuned!
+Once you’ve mastered both concepts here in part 2 and 3, you are not ready to jump into using RxSwift and the functional programming paradigm in iOS programming.
+Possibly Part 4 (150, likes? 🤔)...

 ---
 Read More: